herrmann12/DS-DBE-WS-24/README.md

 # DS-DBE-WS-24

 ## Overview
 This is the code for the Distributed Systemes Project WS2024 from Group 08.
-Herby, a distributed system has been created, that allows users to vote in an election while securing that there is always a server running as the leader.
+Herby, a distributed system is created, that allows users to vote in an election while securing that there is always a server running as the leader.
 The leader is responsible for handling the voting process and taking the registration for election, the vote and to close the voting.

 ## Getting started
 Download all files from vote_system.
 You can run all the files in the Terminal / Command Center or conda or anything else you might prefer.
 Watch out, that when using Terminal / Command Center you have to install psutil manually upfront.
 For conda this installation is not necessary due to the environment.